readthedocs/ethicalads.io/content/posts/2024-best-performing-ads-by-conversion-type.md

 This time, we categorized all the ads shown on EthicalAds for the last month by the desired marketing action and compared it with the click-through rate.

-* **Signup or lead form:** The ad linked to a page where a form was the primary above the fold action.
+* **Signup form:** The ad linked to a page where a form was the primary above the fold action, generally with a free trial.
 * **Product page:** The ad linked directly to a landing or product page on the advertiser's website
 * **Homepage:** The ad linked to the advertiser's main home page.
 In the cases where this works well, the homepage is probably very similar to a product page such as for an advertiser who sells a single product.
 * **Public resource:** The ad linked to a public resource the advertiser created like an ebook, a video, or the product documentation.